Morgan Griffith

-Howard Morgan Griffith (born March 15, 1958) is an American lawyer and politician who has been the U.S. representative for Virginia's 9th congressional district since 2011.
-The district covers a large swath of southwestern Virginia, including the New River Valley and the Virginia side of the Tri-Cities.
+Howard Morgan Griffith (born March 15, 1958) is an American politician and lawyer serving as the U.S. representative for Virginia's 9th congressional district since 2011.
+The district covers most of rural Southwest Virginia, including the New River Valley and the Virginia side of the Tri-Cities.
 He is a member of the Republican Party and the Freedom Caucus.

 Griffith was the majority leader of the Virginia House of Delegates and represented the 8th district from 1994 to 2011.
 The district was based in his hometown of Salem and included parts of surrounding Roanoke County.

 Early life, education, and career

 Griffith was born in Philadelphia, Pennsylvania, and in his infancy his family relocated to Salem, Virginia.
 He graduated from Andrew Lewis High School in 1976 and from Emory and Henry College in 1980 with a Bachelor of Arts.
 Griffith completed his education with a J.D. from the Washington and Lee University School of Law in 1983.

 After law school, Griffith settled in Salem, where he worked as an attorney in private practice specializing in traffic violations and DUI.
 On June 23, 2008, Albo & Oblon LLP, a law firm run by fellow Republican delegate Dave Albo, announced that Griffith had joined the firm as head of its new Roanoke/Salem office.